michaelcale/books/books/go/0250-time-date/030-strftime.md

 Id: 80100032
 ---

-Some prefer `strftime` style of formatting parse values.
-This is not provided by standard library but there are [several libraries](https://godoc.org/?q=strftime) implementing it.
+If you prefer `strftime` style of formatting time values (as used in Python or Ruby) or porting code that uses that style, you can use one of [several libraries](https://godoc.org/?q=strftime).

 Here's an example using `github.com/jehiah/go-strftime` package: